History of Supreme court in Timeline

 In 1903, the High Court of Australia was constituted and its first members were appointed under the Judiciary Act of 1903.

-In 1909, the Supreme Administrative Court was founded in Sweden.
-It functions as one of the highest courts in the land, hearing disputes between individuals and administrative organs.
+In 1909, the Supreme Administrative Court of Sweden was founded and functions as the highest court for cases concerning disputes between individuals and administrative organs.

 1919: Founding of the Supreme Court of Iceland